kazo0/kazo0.github.io/docs/_posts/2023-11-14-techbash-recap.md

 ## Conclusion

 This was a long-ass blog post, so I'm not gonna drag it on any further.
-If you made it this far, tootles :wave:.
+If you made it this far, toodles :wave:.

 [techbash-site]: https://techbash.com/
 [kalahari-site]: https://www.kalahariresorts.com/pennsylvania/